eMapR/TimeSync-Plus/README.md

 ## Step 7: Start the App

 The application location is in the TS-Plus folder in the base directory.
-In the TS-Plus folder there is a file named (ts name).
+In the TS-Plus folder there is a file named 'Plus'.
 Double click this file to open the TS-Plus application.

-Once opened, a dialog box will appear and the user will need to locate the SQL database that was created in step 6.
+Once opened, a dialog box will appear and the user will need to locate the SQL database that was created in step 5.
 When the SQL file is found double click it and the dialog box will disappear.
 After a few moments the plot list will be populated with polygon or point identification values.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/01_DB_box.JPG' width="400">

-Clicking on one of the plot list identification values, will render the spectral and spatial data for area the ID represents.
+Clicking on one of the plot list identification values, will render the spectral and spatial data.
 This may take a few moments.
 Once loaded, the user will see that plot list ID value is highlighted, and spectral plot in the upper center is populated, and that there are several images chips with the same polygon geometry in the upper right bottom sections.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/02_plotlist.JPG' width="200">